deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Yeah?"

 Xiù paused.
-"I… I guess so.
-I mean… I haven't seen her in like five years."
+"I...
+I guess so.
+I mean...
+I haven't seen her in like five years."

 The deep therapy machine beeped in protest as Allison tried to lean forward and put a hand on her shoulder.
 "OKay, yeah.
 That's rough." she said.
 "I guess I can see why you'd want to go home."